cjtay/micro-content/src/content/pil/CRM.md

 CRM represents a strategic investment that delivers quantifiable returns through enhanced  customer acquisition, retention, and revenue optimization.
 Organizations that implement robust
 CRM solutions position themselves for sustainable competitive advantage in increasingly  customer-centric markets.

-> Note: This document was automatically extracted from "CRM Guide.pdf".
+> Note: This document was automatically extracted from "CRM.pdf".
 The original PDF had 3 pages.